NEWS & INSIGHTS

 A recent Wisconsin Court of Appeals decision adds an important chapter to the evolving law of marketplace taxation.
 In StubHub, Inc. v.
 Wisconsin Department of Revenue, the court held that StubHub was liable for Wisconsin sales tax on ticket sales facilitated through its online marketplace between 2008 and 2013, even though Wisconsin’s modern marketplace provider law was enacted years later.

 The decision is significant because it shows that a platform may be treated as the seller based on how the transaction actually works, not simply on how the parties describe their roles in a user agreement.
-For state and local tax practitioners, the case is a strong reminder that platform control, payment flow, and delivery mechanics can matter as much as the contractual labels.
+While the case arises under Wisconsin law, its emphasis on marketplace control and operational substance may be of interest to Florida businesses and advisors evaluating marketplace tax obligations.

 The Background of the Dispute